ceballiure/ansible-role-torrc/README.md

 Templae a torrc configuration file.
 And nothing else!

-Based on [configuration file for a typical Tor user](https://FIXME), last updated 28 February 2019 for Tor 0.3.5.1-alpha (may or may not work for much older or much newer versions of Tor.)
+Based on [configuration file for a typical Tor user](https://github.com/torproject/tor/blob/57c34e80dabe45d9a396a67662c38820453a3c52/src/config/torrc.sample.in), last updated 5 August 2019 for Tor 0.4.2.1-alpha (may or may not work for much older or much newer versions of Tor.)

 This role tries to honor the default variables of a tor daemon.